molly02/liri-node-app/README.md

 In order to meet the Employer Competitive standards and be ready to show your application to employers, the `README.md` file should meet the following criteria:

+Putting through commands for movies, songs, band concerts to find information based on what you're searching

+If you search for a movie you will get information on if you don't type in a certain move under movie-this you will get information on the film 'mr. nobody'

+If you search for a song you will get information on

+If you search for an artist you will get information on

 1. Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
 2. Give a high-level overview of how the app is organized